Here’s chapter two of THE WAY INTO CHAOS, on sale now.

 And who better to arrest the prince than his own bodyguard?

-No. Cazia couldn’t leave the prince alone the Stoneface.
+No. Cazia couldn’t leave the prince alone with the Stoneface.
 Not today.
 She laid her hand on the hidden latch.

 Pagesh noticed and recognized immediately what she planned to do.
 The older girl stood.
 “Well, it’s time we got ready,” she said, then spilled a quiver of iron spikes onto the wooden floor.